Search Knowledge Base by Keyword

 - You Own the Automobile, Lease it Back to Your Business (exotic)

 We’ll start with the crowd favorite- Business Owned Automobile.
-Everyone’s default favorite.
 As we go through these, please excuse our interchange of vehicle, automobile and car.
 They all mean the same thing.
-And if you are being chastised by Tina Watson’s sister for bringing food into her Toyota 4Runner then she would use the word “vehicle,” with stark over-annunciation of each syllable like she was talking to someone who doesn’t know English.
+If you are being chastised by Tina Watson’s sister for bringing food into her Toyota 4Runner then Turi would use the word “vehicle,” with stark over-annunciation of each syllable like she was talking to someone who doesn’t know English.
+Then again, there are so many grammatical errors in our book, who are we to complain?